Ecological research infrastructures in the Netherlands

 Soil ecotron as seen from the sky

-From experimental mini-ponds to research vessels, and from living labs to collections: in The Netherlands we have many ecological research facilities.
+From experimental mini-lakes to research vessels, and from living labs to collections.
+In The Netherlands we have many and diverse ecological research facilities.
 This website provides a national overview of the large-scale ecological research infrastructures.

 For ecological researchers in the Netherlands this overview offers opportunities to team up with other researchers and to link to existing ecological research facilities and initiatives.
 Currently, the inventory of large-scale ecological research facilities focuses on ecotrons, scientific (data) collections, long-term field studies and research infrastructures for fieldwork.